 The movie starts with a teenager named Haley (Missy Peregrym) getting into enough trouble that she has to appear before a judge who gives her two options: go to a military academy or to VGA, at that moment what VGA stands for is unknown.
 Without hesitation Haley chooses the military academy but the judge rules that she must go to VGA which is later unveiled as an acronym for Vickerman Gymnastics Academy

 As soon as she arrives it is made clear she’s an absolute outcast, and with good reason.
 It is revealed that at the previous World Championships, when team USA was one routine away from the team gold medal, Haley simply walked out of the World Championships without performing her routine instantly dropping the team out of medal contention.

 The situation sounds familiar?
-Remember when in 2007 Ekaterina Kramarenko stopped her run towards the vault but touched the table with her hands earning an automatic zero that dropped the Russian team from a secure bronze medal into last place.
-If that situation was incredibly shocking, now imagine Kramarenko had done it on purpose, she would never ever ever be forgiven.
+Remember when at the 2007 World Championships Ekaterina Kramarenko stopped her run towards the vault but touched the table with her hands earning an automatic zero that dropped the Russian team from a secure bronze medal into last place.
+If you remember the situation and how incredibly shocking it was, now imagine if Kramarenko had done it on purpose, she would never ever ever be forgiven.
 Well that is the situation the movie portrays and as Haley herself admits: “When you walk out on finals and loose team USA some team gold it’s not personal it’s national”